rht-labs/tech-exercise/docs/1-the-manual-menace/9-git-with-gitlab.md

 ## About Stakater's Nordmart

 Stakater's Nordmart of Stakater's fictitious e-commerce platform that we will deploy for the workshop.
-For simplicity, we will import only 2 microservices of nordmart application as described in below sections.
+For simplicity, we will import only 2 microservices of Nordmart application as described in below sections.

 ## Importing Nordmart Review